-This week’s edition of “See the World” is very unique!
-We are visiting Puerto Madryn, Argentina with Wandering Wagars.
-Hopefully you caught our article on Oakland last week and Nashville the week before.
-If you missed any of the other destinations this year, you can find them here!
-Let’s see what Kevin and Christina have to say about this amazing South American destination as they share the top 5 family friendly things to do in Puerto Madryn, Argentina.
+Puerto Madryn Argentina is located in Patagonia and is the gateway to whales, penguins, and more.
+We are visiting Puerto Madryn, Argentina with Wandering Wagars this week.
+Let’s see what Kevin and Christina have to say about this amazing South American destination as they share the best things to do in Puerto Madryn with kids.

 When parents think of the ideal family travel destination, it’s rare that a relatively obscure port city in the south of Argentinian Patagonia would spring to mind.
 But the city of Puerto Madryn, Argentina and the region surrounding it, have a surprise in store for families that make the long journey to the region.
 Here are our top five things to do in Puerto Madryn, Argentina.